 Spotlight Community Theatre is a registered 501c3 non-profit organization.
-As a 501c3, we are a tax exempt non-profit striving to provide quality entertainment to the community.
+As a 501c3, we are a tax exempt non-profit striving to provide quality theatre education and entertainment to the community.

 All contributions are subject to tax deductions.

 Please email firstname.lastname@example.org or call us at (704) 545-7373 for more information on show sponsorships and advertisements.

 Affectionately known as “Miss Bonnie,” Bonnie Jones was a dedicated educator, entrepreneur, and lover of the arts.
 As a young entrepreneurial woman in the 60’s-70’s, she opened the “Adora-Boquette Bridal Shoppe” in Elkhart, IN, where she worked as a seamstress and bridal consultant.
 There she designed and created dream gowns for brides, allowing their dream weddings to come to life.
 In addition, she was a creative writer and had one book published, Angel Mountain.